 - Don’t overcook the cake: Check the cake for doneness around the 35-minute mark by inserting a toothpick into the center.
 If the toothpick comes out clean or with a few moist crumbs, the cake is done.
 If the toothpick comes out with wet batter, continue baking the cake for a few more minutes and check again.

-◙ Preheat a thick bottom pan on medium heat on the stovetop for 10 mins by covering the pan.
+◙ For making this cake, first Preheat a thick bottom pan on medium heat on the stovetop for 10 mins by covering the pan.

 ◙ Then grease an 8-inch round baking pan with butter or oil.
 Or line the pan with butter paper.

-◙ In a large bowl, mash the bananas, and add jaggery, sugar, and oil.
-Beat it well until well combined.
+◙ In a large bowl, peel & mash the bananas, add jaggery, sugar, and oil.
+Beat them well until all ingredients are combined well.

 ◙ Add eggs one at a time & beat well until light and fluffy.
 Then stir in the vanilla extract.